-Your doctor will take your baby’s measurements, do a physical check to know if he is meeting his milestones as per his age; he will see if he is talking, pointing, walking and so on.
-The doctor might also ask how many words your baby can speak, so count them and keep a rough number in mind.
+Your doctor will take your baby’s measurements and do a physical check to know if he is meeting his milestones as per his age.
+He will also see if he is talking, pointing, walking and so on.
+The doctor might ask how many words your baby can speak, so count them and keep a rough number in mind.

 Most vaccinations to be taken at this stage are boosters for what your baby has previously received.
 These include Hepatitis B, Hepatitis A, Polio, Hib, DTaP as well as the first doses for MMR and chickenpox.

 Games and Activities

 Below are a few games and activities you can play with your little one:

 - Sit across your baby with your legs stretched on both sides.
 Playfully roll a ball to him and ask him to roll it back.